tzaeschke/phtree/README.md

 The PH-tree is a multi-dimensional indexing and storage structure.
 By default it stores k-dimensional keys (points) consisting of k 64bit-integers.
 However, it can also be used to efficiently store floating point values and/or k-dimensional rectangles.
 It supports kNN (k nearest neighbor) queries, range queries, window queries and fast update/move/reinsert of individual entries.
+The PH-Tree is a **map**, it allows only one entry per position.
+Multiple entries per position can be implemented by using IDs (see `PhTreeMultiMap`) or by storing collections at each position.

 Documents